p-christ/nn_builder/README.md

 ### Usage

-See this [colab notebook](https://colab.research.google.com/drive/1UdMT3aVSV0L5Rq11nyLHxMSVtTVZryhW) for demonstrations of how to use this module.
+See this [colab notebook](https://colab.research.google.com/drive/1UdMT3aVSV0L5Rq11nyLHxMSVtTVZryhW) for demonstrations of how to use this module on famous datasets Boston Housing, MNIST and IMDB.

-Three types of PyTorch and TensorFlow network are supported: NN, CNN and RNN.
+3 types of PyTorch and TensorFlow network are supported: NN, CNN and RNN.
 Each network takes the following arguments:

 | Field | Description | Default |
 | :---: | :----------: | :---: |